• Skip to primary navigation

 ❓FAQ

-What side goes best with Italian Sausage Soup?
+What side goes best with Italian Sausage Orzo Soup?

 We served the soup with garlic bread on the side, and feel it was the perfect addition.
 I just bought a locally made loaf that only required 10 minutes of baking.
 But I'm also a huge fan of the good ol' frozen Pepperidge Farm Garlic Bread Loaf.